Knutsen/EssentialsJ/README.md

 Comming soon: NPC to obtain the beforementioned custom enchantments

-I hope you like it sofar :) You can always commend your opinion and tips for improvement
+I hope you like it sofar :)

+P.S.
+You can always commend your opinion and tips for improvement